-Mr. José Antonio Colomer Guiu resigned from office due to having reached the maximum age stipulated in the Company's bylaws.
-Mr. Colomer explained the reasons for his resignation in a letter addressed to all members of the Board of Directors.
+D. Mr. Alfonso Rebuelta Badías resigns from his duties on the grounds of having reached the maximum age provided for in the Company's bylaws.
+Mr. Rebuelta explained the reasons for his resignation in a letter addressed to all members of the Board of Directors.